jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 **Caller**:
 It was around 10:30 or 11:00 last night.
 We noticed police cars and then the house fire and two more fires after that.
-We're assuming warehouses as well. and with not much information we were a little concerned until this morning when we heard stay inside.
+We're assuming warehouse st as well. and with not much information we were a little concerned until this morning when we heard stay inside.
-So, we pretty much hunkered in for the time being.
+So, we pretty much bunker ed in for the time being.